aws-samples/aws-xray-dotnet-webapp/README.md

 # aws-xray-dotnet-webapp

-An ASP.NET and ASP.NET Core application that has been instrumented for [AWS X-Ray](https://aws.amazon.com/xray/).
+Folder `DotNET` and `DotNETCore` contains ASP.NET and ASP.NET Core applications that have been instrumented for [AWS X-Ray](https://aws.amazon.com/xray/) and are written to be deployed with Elastic Beanstalk or run locally.

-These applications are written to be deployed with Elastic Beanstalk or run locally.
+Folder `DotNET-Agent` and `DotNETCore-Agent` contains ASP.NET and ASP.NET Core application that are for [AWS X-Ray .NET Agent](https://github.com/aws/aws-xray-dotnet-agent) and are written to run locally.

-## How to Run The App
+## How to Run The App (X-Ray .NET SDK)

 ### Elastic beanstalk